 php.ini file use the following syntax.

 # example of recommended settings post_max_size = 8M upload_max_filesize = 8M max_execution_time = 60 memory_limit = 128M

 # example of recommended settings php_value post_max_size 8M php_value upload_max_filesize 8M php_value max_execution_time 60 php_value memory_limit 128M

 As an alternative you can always use the Install from directory method explained in our Install ZOO tutorial.
-This install generally uses less resources rather than installing from a .zip file and it resolves these common issues:
+This installation generally uses less resources rather than installing from a .zip file, and it resolves these common issues: